-To capture the Nation’s vision for its energy future, as well as its current energy use and expenditure, and to outline actionable steps to achieve its goals, Takla Nation engaged Community Power to develop a Community Energy Action Plan (CEAP) in 2020.
-The Nation emphasized the need to reduce energy expenditures in the community, improve the safety of local homes, reduce greenhouse gas emissions, identify renewable opportunities, and establish priorities for future energy and housing initiatives.
+The Nation initially collaborated with Community Power to develop a Community Energy Action Plan (CEAP) in 2020.
+The Nation emphasized the need to reduce energy expenditures in Takla Landing, improve the safety of local homes, reduce greenhouse gas emissions, identify renewable opportunities, and establish priorities for future energy and housing initiatives.
 Community Power captured these objectives and has since undertaken a series of projects to help the Nation achieve its vision.

-To further support the Nation’s sustainable growth, Community Power is conducting both a load forecast and a heating electrification load study in the community.
-The purpose of the load forecast is to assess Takla Nation’s future electricity needs.
-The project includes plotting and identifying electrical consumption trends, mapping out the electrical load associated with future development plans, assigning likelihoods for project completion, and developing models that reflect a range of future scenarios.
-A load forecast will further enable effective collaboration between the Nation and BC Hydro, as they work to upgrade their electrical infrastructure and enable community expansion.
-Meanwhile. the heating electrification load study aims to provide the Nation with additional data and analysis that can be used to design an efficient electrification strategy targeting the community’s heating systems.
+To further support the Nation’s growth, Community Power conducted both a load forecast and a heating electrification load study to assess Takla Nation’s future electricity needs.
+The project included plotting and identifying electrical consumption trends, mapping out the electrical load associated with future development plans, assigning likelihoods for project completion, and developing models that reflect a range of future scenarios.
+Meanwhile, the heating electrification load study aimed to provide the Nation with additional data and analysis that can be used to design an efficient electrification strategy targeting the community’s heating systems.
 This is especially important given the Nation’s reliance on wood.
-If the current resource landscape shifts, electric heating could become a necessity.

 Community Power also supported managing the construction of 7 duplex homes in Takla Landing; they were completed in early 2023.
 The following services were provided for that project, which was completed on time and on budget:

 • Construction team setup

 • Stakeholder management

 • Quality assurance and inspections